 Increase ulimit number of open files

-Making Matplotlib/Seaborn plots in parallel executing threads in Python is one area where you may need to increase ulimit -n setting.
+Making Matplotlib/Seaborn plots in parallel executing threads in Python is one area where you may need to increase ulimit for files.
 That is, increase the limit for the maximum number of open files.
-The default maximum number of open file limits are a bit low
+The default maximum number of open file limits are like 1024 for Linux and 2560 for macOS.

-This can lead to errors from Python with Matplotlib like:
+This can lead to problems with Matplotlib like:

 Fix